Dental

 90964-004-iStock-1417956185

-Veneers are secured to the front of the tooth surface and slightly wrap around the sides and biting edge of the tooth.
-In most cases, each tooth receiving a veneer will be prepared prior to the veneer fabrication and placement.
-This preparation usually involves removing a thin layer of enamel from the natural tooth in the areas that will be covered by the veneer.
-This allows the veneer to be secured seamlessly with the contours of the natural tooth.
-The veneers are attached using a thin but strong bonding material.
-When cured by a specialized light, material hardens.
+In most cases, each tooth receiving a veneer will be carefully prepared before the veneer is made and placed.
+This preparation involves removing a thin layer of enamel from the natural tooth in the areas that will be covered by the veneer.
+This allows the veneer to fit perfectly to the contours of the natural tooth.
+Veneers are bonded using a thin but strong bonding material.
+The material hardens under the effect of a specialized light.

-The longest-lasting and most esthetic type of veneers are porcelain veneers.
-They are created in a lab to the exact specifications of the dentist and mimic the look of natural enamel, using multiple thin layers of porcelain.
-The size, color, shape, and fit are therefore fully customized.
+Porcelain veneers are the most durable and aesthetic.
+They are made in a laboratory according to the dentist's exact specifications and mimic the appearance of natural enamel using several thin layers of porcelain.
+The size, color, shape, and fit are fully customized.

-Composite resin are made in the dental office or in a dental lab and are less expensive than porcelain veneers.
-They can alter the appearance of tooth color, size, or shape and can be an effective solution for less extensive cosmetic improvements.
-The composite material is somewhat susceptible to staining and does not last as long as porcelain.
+Made using composite resin, composite veneers are less expensive than porcelain veneers.
+They can be made in the dental office or in a dental laboratory and can alter the appearance of the color, size, or shape of teeth.
+They are fully customized like porcelain veneers, but the composite material is somewhat prone to staining and does not last as long as porcelain.

-Prefabricated resin veneers come in different sizes and shapes and are not customized to the shape and fit of your teeth. although they do.
-Instant veneers are not recommended because they do not provide the appearance, quality, or durability of custom veneers.
+Prefabricated resin veneers are not adapted to the shape and fit of your teeth, although they come in different sizes and shapes.
+We do not recommend instant veneers as they do not offer the appearance, quality, or durability of custom veneers.

 Laminate Veneers